awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.CNAMESwap.md

 ![\[Swap Environment URL events\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/cnameswap-events.png)

 After Elastic Beanstalk completes the swap operation, verify that the new environment responds when you try to connect to the old environment URL\.
-However, do not terminate your old environment until the DNS changes have been propagated and your old DNS records expire\.
-DNS servers do not necessarily clear old records from their cache based on the time to live \(TTL\) you set on your DNS records\.
+However, do not terminate your old environment until the DNS changes are propagated and your old DNS records expire\.
+DNS servers don't necessarily clear old records from their cache based on the time to live \(TTL\) you set on your DNS records\.